aosabook/500lines/functionalDB/chapter.md

 ````
 We then apply *update-entity* to each triplet to update the attributes that reference our removed entity.
 (We'll explore how *update-entity* works in the next section.)

-The last step of *remove-back-refs* is to clear the removed entity’s id from the VAET index, since it is the only index that stores references to entities.
-[TODO: My rewording of this might be wrong.
-I think we need a bit more explanation here as to why the other indexes don't need to be updated.]
+The last step of *remove-back-refs* is to clear the reference it self from our indexes, and more specifically - from the VAET index, since it is the only index that stores references information.

 #### Updating an entity